 Here’s how they interact:

-The number you get at the end is your return on investment for your loan software solution.
+The number you get at the end is your return on investment for your loan origination software solution.

 Tip 3: Unlock and interpret your ROI correctly